wirbel-at-vdr-portal/PyThermalCamera/README.md

 **Note**
 This is in Alpha.
 No error checking has been implemented yet!
 So if the program tries to start, then quits, either a camera is not connected, or you have entered the wrong device number.

-Error checking will be implemented after I refactor and optimize the code!

 ## Key Bindings

-- a z: Increase/Decrease Blur

-- s x: Floating High and Low Temp Label Threshold'

-- d c: Change Interpolated scale.(Note: This will not change the window size on the Pi!)
+- +  -  : increase/decrease scale and image size

-- f v: Contrast
+- f     : toggle fullscreen

-- q w: Fullscreen Windowed.
-(Note: Going back to windowed does not seem to work on the Pi!)
+- m     : toggle menu
+- b     : toggle through brightnesss values
+- c     : toggle through contrast values

-- r t: Record and Stop
+- r     : rotate clockwise
+- CTRL+s: print snapshot to png

-- m : Cycle through ColorMaps
+- 0     : toggle recording

-- h : Toggle HUD
+- v     : toggle colormap

-## TODO:

-- No Error checking is implemented!
-- No attempt has been made to refactor the code (Yet!)!
-- The code would benefit from threading especially on low speed but multicore architectures like the Pi!
-- I might add a graph.
-- I may add the ability to arbitrarily measure points.
+- q, ESC: quit program